CBHS Health logo

 The promising benefits of pregnancy massage begin with you – and a qualified practitioner.

-If you get the green light, the good news is that you claim on pregnancy massage under your CBHS Extras limits for remedial massage.
+If you get the green light from your doctors, the good news is that you may be able to claim on pregnancy massage under your CBHS Extras limits for remedial massage.

 For more great information on how to support your growing bump, take a look at our pregnancy and birth guide.
 You’ll find articles, programs and services which can help you enjoy a safe and happy pregnancy.